Despite digital media’s distinct advantages, marketers have never found lead generation particularly an easy job.

 Brand story subconsciously sparks an emotional connection with your audience.

-As you tell your inspiring journey, your target market will begin to view you as a person behind a brand and not merely a profit-driven entity.
+As you tell your inspiring journey, your target market will begin to view you as the person behind a brand and not merely a profit-driven entity.

 That is why a brand story is remarkably effective.